 Hot air ballooning in Colorado Springs.
 Photo: Harry Pherson

 Colorado is one of the most unique and adventurous states around.
-There’ so much to see and door in this state, no matter what time of year.
+There are so many cool things to do here, any time of year.
+The activities are endless!

 The unofficial summer season in Colorado is from Memorial Day weekend in late May, to Labor Day weekend in early September.
 This May kick-off weekend is when most attractions including campgrounds and swimming pools, open up for the year.
 However, warm weather fun begins in mid April in Denver and lasts until early October.Winter fun: People know Colorado for its winters.
-Some think it’s even like that in summer.
+Some think it’s even like that in the summer.
 When it comes to snowy outdoor recreation, the Colorado Rockies are a top playground.
-Keep an eye on road conditions at COtrip, a locals favorite for viewing live webcams and up-to-date closures.
-You can download the app.
+Keep an eye on road conditions at COTrip.org, the locals’ favorite for viewing live webcams and up-to-date closures.
+You can download the app for quick access.

-From world renowned ski resorts in Vail and Aspen, to the largest zambonied ice rink in North America at Keystone, this state has its perks.
-All your main outdoor recreation can be found here, plus a lot of natural hot springs to rejuvenate in after you’re done playing.
+From world renowned ski resorts in Snowmass and Telluride, to the largest zambonied ice rink in North America at Keystone, this state has its winter perks.
+All the main outdoor recreation can be found here, plus a lot of natural hot springs to rejuvenate in after you’re done playing.
 The first ski resorts open in October and the last ones close in May or June, however the best of the season is between December and March.

 Cross country skiing is a different type of animal than downhill skiing.
 Both require the same body mechanics, but XC skiing is slower and more peaceful.